antoinech13/Steroid/README.md

    ***getImgShape(idx = 0, idx_HDU = 0):***

-  -  description: return the shape of an image of the sequence
+  -  Description: Returns the shape of an image in the sequence.
-  -  input: (INT) idx of image in the sequence, (INT) idx_HDU in the image
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the HDU in the image.
-  -  return: (tuple)
+  -  Return: (tuple)

   ***getImgCenter(idx_img = 0, idx_HDU = 0):***

-  -  description: return the coordinate of the center of an image of the sequence
+  -  Description: Returns the coordinates of the center of an image in the sequence.
-  -  input: (INT) idx_img of image in the sequence, (INT) idx_HDU in the image
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the HDU in the image.
-  -  return: (tuple)
+  -  Return: (tuple)

   ***getImg(idx = 0):***

-  -  description: return an object of type Fit (see data structure Fit)
+  -  Description: Returns an object of type Fit (refer to the data structure Fit).
-  -  input: (INT) idx of image in the sequence
+  -  Input: (INT) Index of the image in the sequence.
-  -  return: (Fit)
+  -  Return: (Fit)

   ***getData(idx = 0, HDU = 0)***

-  -  desciption: return the data of the raw image.
+  -  Description: Returns the data of the raw image.
-  -  input: (INT) idx of image in the sequence, (INT) idx_HDU in the image
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the HDU in the image.
-  -  return: (numpy.array)
+  -  Return: (numpy.array)

   ***getReducedData(idx = 0, HDU = 0)***

-  -  desciption: return the data of the reduced image.
+  -  Description: Returns the data of the reduced image.
-  -  input: (INT) idx of image in the sequence, (INT) idx_HDU in the image
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the HDU in the image.
-  -  return: (numpy.array)
+  -  Return: (numpy.array)

   ***getHeader(idx = 0, HDU = 0):***

-  -  desciption: return the header of the image at idx in the sequence.
+  -  Description: Returns the header of the image at the specified index in the sequence.
-  -  input: (INT) idx of image in the sequence, (INT) idx_HDU in the image
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the HDU in the image.
-  -  return: (STRING)
+  -  Return: (STRING)

   ***histogram(idx = 0 , idx_HDU = 0):***

-  -  desciption: return the histogram of the image at idx in the sequence and at the HDU idx.
+  -  Description: Returns the histogram of the image at the specified index in the sequence and at the specified HDU index.
-  -  input: (INT) idx of image in the sequence, (INT) idx_HDU in the image
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the HDU in the image.
-  -  return: (numpy.array) histogram, (numpy.array) bin edgesarray (see numpy.histogram)
+  -  Return: (numpy.array) Histogram, (numpy.array) Bin edges (refer to numpy.histogram)

   ***getStarsListOfImg(idx):***

-  -  desciption: return the position of stars detected at the iamge idx.
+  -  Description: Returns the positions of stars detected in the image at the specified index.
-  -  return: (numpy.array) stars position
+  -  Return: (numpy.array) Star positions

   ***computeImagesCorrection(offsetTreshStarsDetection = 0, treshOnReduced = False)***

-  -  description: compute the drift and the angle of rotation for each images of the sequence and store them in two list of lengh = to the sequence lengh
+  -  Description: Computes the drift and the angle of rotation for each image in the sequence and stores them in two lists with lengths equal to the sequence length.
-  -  input: (FLOAT) a offset that can be add to adjust treshold value.
-(BOOLEAN) if the treshold should be estimated on reduced images or raw
+  -  Input: (FLOAT) An offset that can be added to adjust the threshold value.
+(BOOLEAN) Indicates whether the threshold should be estimated on reduced images or raw images.

   ***medDrif(idx):***

-  - description: drift is estimated between all stars detected. this function return the median value of the image at idx. **NEED TO EXECUTE ***computeImagesCorrection*** FIRST**
+  -  Description: Drift is estimated between all detected stars.
+This function returns the median value of the image at the specified index. **NEEDS TO EXECUTE ***computeImagesCorrection*** FIRST**.
-  - input: (INT) idx of image in the sequence
+  -  Input: (INT) Index of the image in the sequence.
-  - oupt: (array) 2d arry of drift in both axis
+  -  Output: (array) 2D array of drift in both axes.

   ***avgDrif(idx):***

-  - description: drift is estimated between all stars detected. this function return the average value of the image at idx. **NEED TO EXECUTE ***computeImagesCorrection*** FIRST**
+  -  Description: Drift is estimated between all detected stars.
+This function returns the average value of the image at the specified index. **NEEDS TO EXECUTE ***computeImagesCorrection*** FIRST**.
-  - input: (INT) idx of image in the sequence
+  -  Input: (INT) Index of the image in the sequence.
-  - oupt: (array) 2d arry of drift in both axis
+  -  Output: (array) 2D array of drift in both axes.

    ***medAng(idx):***

-  - description: angle is estimated between all stars detected. this function return the median value of the image at idx. **NEED TO EXECUTE ***computeImagesCorrection*** FIRST**
+  -  Description: Angle is estimated between all detected stars.
+This function returns the median value of the image at the specified index. **NEEDS TO EXECUTE ***computeImagesCorrection*** FIRST**.
-  - input: (INT) idx of image in the sequence
+  -  Input: (INT) Index of the image in the sequence.
-  - oupt: (FLOAT) angle of rotation
+  -  Output: (FLOAT) Angle of rotation.

   ***avgAng(idx):***

-  - description: angle is estimated between all stars detected. this function return the average value of the image at idx. **NEED TO EXECUTE ***computeImagesCorrection*** FIRST**
+  -  Description: Angle is estimated between all detected stars.
+This function returns the average value of the image at the specified index. **NEEDS TO EXECUTE ***computeImagesCorrection*** FIRST**.
-  - input: (INT) idx of image in the sequence
+  -  Input: (INT) Index of the image in the sequence.
-  - oupt: (FLOAT) angle of rotation
+  -  Output: (FLOAT) Angle of rotation.

   ***correctStarsFromRot(arrayToCorrect, idx, coefMultAngle = -1)***

-  -   description: according to a given array of positions, this function will correct each position according to the drif and angle of the image idx.
-The coefMultAngle take 1 or -1 and only give the direction of rotation. (different value frome 1 or -1 will influence the angle of rotation)
+  -  Description: According to a given array of positions, this function corrects each position based on the drift and angle of the image at the specified index.
+The coefficient coefMultAngle takes values of 1 or -1, determining the       direction of rotation.
+Different values from 1 or -1 will influence the angle of rotation.
-  -   input: (2d array) array of position to correct, (INT) idx of image for which to correct, (INT) coeficient multiply to the angle
+  -  Input: (2D array) Array of positions to correct, (INT) Index of the image to correct for, (INT) Coefficient to multiply to the angle.
-  -   return: (2d array) new position of objects located at positions arrayToCorrect, according to the image idx drift and angle.
+  -  Return: (2D array) New positions of objects located at positions in arrayToCorrect, adjusted according to the drift and angle of the image at the specified index.

   ***correctedImg(idx = 0, HDU_idx = 0):***

-  -  desciption: return the image corrected
+  -  Description: Returns the corrected image.
-  -  input: (INT) idx of image in the sequence, (INT) idx_HDU in the image
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the HDU in the image.
-  -  return: (numpy.array) the corrected image
+  -  Return: (numpy.array) The corrected image.

   ***getSuperImg(idx_ims = None, HDU_idx = 0):***

-  -  desciption: return the average combination of all images of the sequence (after correction)
+  -  Description: Returns the average combination of all images in the sequence after correction.
-  -  input: (INT) idx of image in the sequence, (INT) idx_HDU in the image
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the HDU in the image.
-  -  return: (numpy.array) the combined image
+  -  Return: (numpy.array) The combined image.

   ***rejectBadData():***

-  - description: reject all data where drift and/or angle was not found
+  -  Description: Rejects all data where the drift and/or angle were not found.

  ***imshowstar(idx = 0):***

- -  description: method to display image at idx and show objects detected
+  -  Description: Method to display the image at the specified index and show detected objects.
- -  input: (INT) idx of the image in the sequence
+  -  Input: (INT) Index of the image in the sequence.

  ***checkPatterns(idxOfImage = 0, patidx = None):***

--  description: method to display image idx and, if patterns idx (patidx) set to None, will show all patterns.
-If patterns idx set to a value, will only show the pattern selected
+  -  Description: Method to display the image at the specified index.
+If the pattern index (patidx) is set to None, it will show all patterns.
+If set to a specific value, it will only display the selected pattern.
--  input: (INT) idxOfImage image idex in the sequence.
-(INT) patidx index of the patterns of all patterns of the image.
-If set to None, will show all patterns
+  -  Input: (INT) Index of the image in the sequence, (INT) Index of the pattern.
+If set to None, it will show all patterns.

  </details id="detector">